Deep set based operator learning with uncertainty quantification: Acknowledgments

 \section{Acknowledgments}

-The first and second authors are supported by the NSF of China (No. 92270115 and 12071301), the Shanghai Municipal Science and Technology Commission (Nos.
-20JC1412500), and Henan Academy of Sciences.
+The first and second authors are supported by the NSF of China (No. 92270115 and 12071301).
 The third author is supported by the NSF of China (No. 12571463).
-The last author is supported by the NSF of China (No. 12288201 and 12461160275), and the Research Startup Fund of Henan Academy of Sciences (No. 232019024).
+The last author is supported by the NSF of China (under grants 12288201 and 12461160275), and the high-level talent research start-up project funding of Henan Academy of Sciences (No. 232019024), and the science challenge project (No. TZ2025006).

 \FloatBarrier

 {\Alph{section}.\arabic{theorem}} {\Alph{section}.\arabic{definition}} {\Alph{section}.\arabic{remark}} {\Alph{section}.\arabic{figure}} {\Alph{section}.\arabic{table}}